-(V) Manager responsible for salary allocation Dec.31,2020
+(V) Manager responsible for salary allocation Dec.31,2023

-Title (Note 1) Name (Note 1) Employee Bonus - in Stock (Fair Market Value) Employee Bonus - in Cash Ratio of Total Amount to Net Income (%)
+Title (Note 1) Nomo Employee Bonus - in Stock (Fair Market Value) Employee Bonus - in Cash Total Ratio of Total Amount to Net Income (%)

-General Manager Lim, Pok-Chin

 General Manager Hsueh, Hsiu-Chu

-1ar Chief Operating Officer Yu,Hung-Wu 6.510 C 512 0.410
+M Chief Operating Officer Yu,Hung-Wu

-Manager Assistant Manager Liao,I-Chen 0 6,513 6,513 2.41%
+Manager Assistant Manager Liao,I-Chen 0 1,847 1,847 1.79%

-] I CFO Ho, San-Chuang
+ger CFO Ho, San-Chuang

 Chief Auditor Huang, Shu-Ling

 - Note 1: Individual names and titles shall be disclosed, but the remuneration distribution can be disclosed in a summary manner. - Note 2: This is to list the remuneration (including stocks and cash) of the managers approved by the board of directors in the most recent year.
 If the amount was not able to be estimated, the proposed distribution this year shall be calculated based on the actual distribution last year.
-Net profit after tax refers to the net profit after tax in the most recent year; if the international financial reporting standard has been adopted, the net profit after tax is the net profit after tax of the individual or separated financial report of the most recent year. - Note 3: The scope of the manager is stipulated by the letter No. 0920001301 of the Taiwan-Finance-Securities of March 27, 2003 by the Commission, the scope is as follow: - (1) General manager and equivalent - (2) Deputy general manager and equivalent - (3) Associate general manager and equivalent - (4) Head of Finance Department - (5) Head of Accounting Department - (6) Other persons who have the right to manage affairs and sign for the Company - Note 4: If the directors, general manager and deputy general manager have received employee compensation (including stocks and cash), in addition to the table 1.2, this table shall be filled out as well. - Note 5: Lim,Pok-Chin, Chairman of the Company, served as the General Manager of the Company concurrently.
-In order to enhance corporate governance, he resigned from the General Manager's position and continues to serve as the chairman of the Company.
-It is proposed that Hsueh,Hsiu-Chu, Vice General Manager, be promoted to the General Manager's position, Effective from April 1, 2021.
+Net profit after tax refers to the net profit after tax in the most recent year; if the international financial reporting standard has been adopted, the net profit after tax is the net profit after tax of the individual or separated financial report of the most recent year. - Note 3: The scope of the manager is stipulated by the letter No. 0920001301 of the Taiwan-Finance-Securities of March 27, 2003 by the Commission, the scope is as follow: - (1) General manager and equivalent - (2) Deputy general manager and equivalent - (3) Associate general manager and equivalent - (4) Head of Finance Department - (5) Head of Accounting Department - (6) Other persons who have the right to manage affairs and sign for the Company - Note 4: If the directors, general manager and deputy general manager have received employee compensation (including stocks and cash), in addition to the table 1.2, this table shall be filled out as well.

-(VI) Comparing the remuneration paid to the Company's directors, general manager and deputy general manager by the Company and all the companies in the financial report in the last two years in the ratio of net profit after tax, and describe the policy, standard and portfolio of remuneration, the procedures for determining remuneration and its correlation with business performance and future risks:

-1.Remuneration standards for the directors, supervisors, general managers and deputy general managers
+- (VI) Comparing the remuneration paid to the Company's directors, general manager and deputy general manager by the Company and all the companies in the financial report in the last two years in the ratio of net profit after tax, and describe the policy, standard and portfolio of remuneration, the procedures for determining remuneration and its correlation with business performance and future risks: - 1.Remuneration standards for the directors, supervisors, general managers and deputy general managers